 \subsection{Basics on highest weight vectors}

 We refer to \cite{FH:91} for more details and proofs for the following basic notions and facts.

 A {\em partition} $\la$ is a nondecreasing finite sequence of nonnegative integers $(\la_1,\ldots,\la_N)$.
 It can be visualized as a {\em Young diagram}, which is a finite collection of boxes, arranged in left-justified rows, with $\la_i$ boxes in the $i$th row.
 Depending on the context, we also write $\la$ for the set of boxes of the diagram.
-We shall use the notation $|\la| := \sum_i \la_i$ for the {\em size} of $\la$, which is the number of the boxes of the Young diagram.
-Moreover, we write $\ell(\la)$ for the {\em length} of~$\la$, which is defined as the number of its nonzero parts~$\la_i$, i.e., the number of rows of the diagram.
-We also say that $\la_1$ is the \emph{length} of the $i$th row of $\la$.
-By the symbol $k\times\ell$ we denote the rectangular diagram with $k$ rows of length $\ell$, so with a total of $k\ell$ boxes.
-In partition notation, we have $k\times\ell = (\ell,\ldots,\ell)$ with $\ell$ appearing $k$ times.
-We shall also use the convenient notation $\la \vdash D$ to express that $\la$ is a partition of size $D$.
+Recall that $|\la| := \sum_i \la_i$ is the {\em size} of $\la$, which is the number of the boxes of the Young diagram, and $\ell(\la)$ is the {\em length} of~$\la$, which is defined as the number of its nonzero parts~$\la_i$.
+We briefly write $\la \vdash D$ to express that $\la$ is a partition of size $D$.
 The {\em body} $\bar\la$ of $\la$ is obtained from $\la$ by removing its first row.
+We denote by $k\times\ell$ the rectangular diagram with $k$ rows of length $\ell$, so it has size $k\ell$.
+In partition notation, $k\times\ell = (\ell,\ldots,\ell)$ with $\ell$ appearing $k$ times.

 Recall that $\aS_D$ denotes the symmetric group on $D$ symbols.
 It is well known that the irreducible $\aS_D$-modules can be encoded by partitions $\la\vdash D$ of size~$D$.
 They are called {\em Specht modules} and we shall denote them by $[\la]$.